Car Insurance When Moving to Another State: What You Need to Know

 No-Fault States: Require immediate PIP coverage, which your out-of-state policy likely doesn't include.
 Plan to secure new insurance before registering your vehicle in any of the 12 no-fault states.
 Learn more about PIP requirements and no-fault rules so you're not caught off guard.

 States Requiring Emissions Testing: Schedule your emissions test early, as you'll need passing results before registration.
-California requires a smog inspection for most vehicles; Texas no longer requires annual safety inspections for non-commercial vehicles as of January 2025, though emissions tests still apply in select counties.
+California requires a smog inspection for most vehicles.
+Texas eliminated annual safety inspections for non-commercial vehicles as of January 2025, but emissions tests still apply in 17 specific counties including Dallas (Harris), and Travis.

-States with High Uninsured Driver Rates: Consider purchasing higher UM/UIM limits than the minimum, even if not required.
-This protects you in accidents with uninsured drivers.
+States with High Uninsured Driver Rates: Consider purchasing higher UM/UIM coverage limits than the minimum, even if not required.
+This protects you in accidents with uninsured drivers — roughly 1 in 7 U.S. drivers is uninsured.

 Smart Savings Made Simple!